 Chairs the Executive Policy Group (EPG), charged with protective action decision-making and prioritizing emergency objectives.

-Delegates to the FSU Associate Vice President of Public Safety the authority for the development and management of FSU Emergency Management programs.
+Delegates to the FSU Assistant Vice President of Public Safety the authority for the development and management of FSU Emergency Management programs.

-Delegates to leadership of satellite and regional campuses and properties the operational and administrative authority to address the hazards that threaten the campuses’ population and assets, in accordance with the University-wide Emergency Management program.e will be delegated to
+Delegates to leadership of satellite and regional campuses and properties the operational and administrative authority to address the hazards that threaten the campuses’ population and assets, in accordance with the University-wide Emergency Management aprogram.

+In the absence and unavailability of the Senior Vice President for Finance and Administration, the above authorities will return be delegated to the FSU President or be delegated to the Senior Vice President's designee.

-Assistant Vice President for Public Safety and Chief of Police:
+Assistant Vice President for Public Safety :

 Provides leadership and guidance in the implementation of emergency management initiatives across all FSU locations.